What Were They Like?

 Email Poem |

-Analysis and Comments on What Were They Like?
+Comments, Analysis, and Meaning on What Were They Like?

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem What Were They Like? here.